DORS: Guidelines for Senior Thesis

-Fall Term: The oral examination for the thesis must be completed by the last day of the Exam Period (this year, December 19, 2012), and the final copy of the thesis must be submitted one full week before the date of the oral examination.
-The latest possible date this year would be December 12, 2012.
+Fall Term: The oral examination for the thesis must be completed by the last day of the Exam Period, and the final copy of the thesis must be submitted one full week before the date of the oral examination.
 Theses submitted after that date will not be accepted.

-Spring Term: The oral examination for the thesis must be completed by the last day of the General Examinations (this year, May 3, 2013), and the final copy of the thesis must be submitted one full week before the date of the orl examination.
-The latest possible date this academic year would be April 26, 2013.
+Spring Term: The oral examination for the thesis must be completed by the last day of the General Examinations and the final copy of the thesis must be submitted one full week before the date of the oral examination.
 Theses submitted after that date will not be accepted.

 Advisors may set up their own schedules with each senior, but they should work within these guidelines.
-Once a student and adviser agree upon the date for the oral and thus the date for the submission of the final and complete thesis (no more additions or corrections being possible), these become the absolute deadlines for that student.
+Once a student and adviser agree on the date for the oral, and thus the date for the submission of the final and complete thesis (no more additions or corrections being possible), these become the absolute deadlines for that student.

 1. The Senior Thesis: Overview

 The Honors Thesis in Religious Studies is an extensive and supervised research project.
 It is normally a one-semester course, for

 which one credit is given, involving a written thesis of approximately